 Interesting points: Façade pattern might be confused with mediator pattern.
 Mediator also abstracts the functionality of the subsystem in similar manner to façade.
 However there is a subtle difference between both these patterns.
 In case of Mediator pattern the subsystem is aware of the mediator, however in case of Façade the subsystem does not know anything about the façade.
 It’s a one way communication from Façade to subsystem.

+When to use Composite design Pattern in Java?

 SOM – Composite